The path to membership

 2. Our Welcome magazine and pack, all about the Society, featuring illustrations from our Fellow members

-6. Have your own artist page in the SBA Fellow members’ area of the website and display the details of all your courses and workshops on the members’ courses page
+5. Have your own artist page on the SBA’s website and display the details of all your books, courses, and workshops on the members’ courses page

-10. A free copy of our show catalogue when attending the exhibition, on production of membership card
+9. A free copy of our show catalogue when attending the exhibition, on the production of a membership card

-18. The opportunity to attend free or subsidised trips to museums or other events with your fellow artists
+16. The opportunity to attend free or subsidised trips to museums and other events with your fellow artists

 An invitation to renew subscriptions is issued each year in January and subscriptions must be paid by 31 March each year.
 Failure to do so (without explanation) will mean you cease to be a member.
 You will then need to reapply.